redis/docs/content/operate/kubernetes/re-clusters/expand-pvc.md

 - PVC expansion must be supported and enabled by the StorageClass and underlying storage driver of the REC PVCs.
   - The relevant StorageClass is the one associated with the REC PVCs.
 The StorageClass for existing PVCs cannot be changed.
-- The StorageClass is must be configured with `allowVolumeExpansion: true`.
+- The StorageClass must be configured with `allowVolumeExpansion: true`.
 - Your storage driver must support online expansion.
 - We highly recommend you backup your databases before beginning this PVC expansion process.